 The Trustees are responsible for the maintenance and integrity of the charity and financial information included on the Charity's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-This Report was approved and adopted by the Board of Trustees at the Annual General Meeting held on 14 July 2022.
+This Report was approved and adopted by the Board of Trustees at the Annual General Meeting.

 Mrs Julie Westlake (Chair)